averdagu/data-plane-adoption/docs/contributing/3nic_deployment_adoption.md

 ```

 > _WARNING:_ The cleanup services that is shown at the list doesn't seem to work well, but the end endpoint list seems to be the correct one.
+> _WARNING2: Even if it works correctly, openstack enpoint list still shows heat and heat-cfg endpoints.
+Is this correct?

 ### Neutron adoption